sagigolan8/sagigolan8/README.md

-## Hi there 👋 My name is Sagi Golan
+## Hi there 👋 my name is Sagi Golan

 ### I am a full-stack-developer